-- To take action that may prevent further victimization, including issuing a Timely Warning to warn the campus community of a continuing threat to safety; - To apprehend the assailant; and - To have the incident recorded for purposes of reporting statistics about incidents that occurred on campus.
+• To take action that may prevent further victimization, including issuing a Timely Warning to warn the campus community of a continuing threat to safety;

+- To apprehend the assailant; and - To have the incident recorded for purposes of reporting statistics about incidents that occurred on campus.
 When the victim files a report with TUPD, they will be given the option of having a representative from Student Affairs and/or a friend present as a source of support and information.
+Louisiana state law also requires law enforcement to allow the presence of a victim advocate during an interview for certain sex crimes and other interpersonal violence.
 If the victim requires medical attention, the officers will summon an emergency medical service.
 The officers will also preserve evidence and conduct initial interviews.
 They will recommend a medical and rape examination to support the well-being of the victim and to further collect evidence that may be needed for a criminal case.
 The victim will have the choice to consent to all or only certain parts of the medical and rape examination and evidence collection.
 In cases of Sexual Assault, TUPD will coordinate with NOPD, who will have primary investigative authority.